TobiasPSP/doneland_sources/README.md

 > **P-Type**, **P-Channel**, and **PNP** all are **p***ositive* at their emitter (the pin marked with the arrow), and require a *negative* control signal

 > [!IMPORTANT]
 > The little arrow inside the transistor symbol *does not* generally indicate the direction of the current.
-In *BJT* transistors, the arrow indeed points into the direction the current flows.
+In *BJT* transistors, the arrow indeed points into the direction of current flow.
 However, in *FET* transistors, the arrow points into the *opposite* direction.
 Again, the reason for these inconsistencies are historic, and in *FET* transistors, the arrow points into the direction the electrons travel internally.

 Choosing between **N-Type** and **P-Type** transistors depends entirely on *where* you want to place the transistor in your schematics, and whether you want to control them with a positive or negative signal.